t2ym/i18n-behavior/README.md

 ## Features

 - Instant I18N by one line addition of `I18nBehavior`
-  [Minimal or no overhead for development] Run-time automatic extraction of hard-coded UI text strings from HTML templates [Optimal for production] Build-time automatic extraction and bundling of hard-coded UI text strings from HTML templates by `gulp-*` preprocessor (modularization in progress)
+- Minimal or no overhead for development: Run-time automatic extraction of hard-coded UI text strings from HTML templates
+- Optimal for production: Build-time automatic extraction and bundling of hard-coded UI text strings from HTML templates by `gulp-*` preprocessor (modularization in progress)
 - Modular (per element) JSON support for storing and fetching localized UI text strings
 - Bundled (per app) JSON support for storing and fetching localized UI text strings
 - Automatic application of [`<i18n-format>`](https://github.com/t2ym/i18n-format) for easier L10N of parameterized sentences